 Both Cole and Sara bring an inherited passion for preserving food, especially canning, charcuterie, and distilling.
 For them, the restaurant is a medium to foster and share classic techniques for preserving this season’s bounty for later sustenance.
 "My motivation is very simple," says Cole, "everyone used to know how to take any extra food they had and save it for later, how not to waste.
 We must hone these skills and preserve them in our collective minds in order to share them with future generations.”

-Avery grew up outside of Boston in a town strangely similar to Winters.
-His 15 years in the industry were mostly passed in the back-of-house and came amid graduate study in Philosophy and Political Theory.
-He worked under several classically trained chefs on the east coast before moving to California to study at UC Davis.
-He left academia and came to Preserve in July 2014.
+Avery grew up outside of Boston in a town very similar to Winters.
+His 16 years in the industry were mostly passed in the back-of-house and came amid graduate study in Philosophy.
+He moved to California to study Political Theory and left academia to join Preserve in 2014.

-In the rare moment he's not at work, he enjoys eating oysters and being outside.
-His personal and professional goals are difficult to detach from one another: to be a contributing member of a community of people who work together to better this world and are happy while doing it, and to lead a change in the hospitality and agricultural industries that values individuals and their needs as much as profits and other material indicators of success.
+When he’s not at work, he prefers to be in the mountains or eating oysters near Pt.
+Reyes.
+His personal and professional goals are difficult to detach from one another: to be a contributing member of a community of people who work together to better this world and are happy while doing it, and to realize a change in the hospitality and agricultural industries that values individuals and their needs as much as material indicators of success.